 It’s also actively involved in grain exports and other grain-centered industries.
 The Ohio-based company remained successful throughout the pandemic, averaging an annual revenue of more than $8 billion.

-Wait for a Cargill Stock IPO?
+Wait for an IPO?

 You could wait for a Cargill IPO, but there are so many agricultural companies that are publicly traded on the stock market.
-However, if Cargill ever enters the public markets and sells shares, it could be a solid company to invest in.

 Because Cargill is one of the largest private companies and wealthiest food empires, it only makes sense that some people both inside and outside the company want it to trade publicly.